the-vergil/the-vergil/README.md

-- Hi, I am Chet Mani Singh @the-vergil
+- Hi, I am Chet Mani Singh
 - I am an aspiring Data Scientist with experience in a wide range of technology areas including Web Development and Machine Learning.
 - I am both passionate about cutting-edge technologies, such as Big Data and Machine Learning, and enjoy solving real world problems as well.
 - Portfolio - https://the-vergil.github.io/Chet_Portfolio/